Eczema (Atopic Dermatitis): Causes, Treatments & Remedies

 Weak skin barrier: Lack of ceramides in the skin causes excessive dryness and irritation.

-Allergies and irritability: rigid soap, detergent, aroma, and skincare products can trigger eczema eczema.
+Allergies and irritability: rigid soap, detergent, aroma, and skincare products can trigger eczema.

 Climate and weather changes: Symptoms of cold, dry air, or excessive heat may deteriorate.